 - Option 1: You start beating yourself up and blaming your circumstances, saying to yourself, “here we go again; I just need to find a way to get over this; it’s so ridiculous and honestly it’s my job and boss right now.
 I just can’t even believe all this.”

 - Option 2: You notice the feeling of anxiety.
 You allow it.
 You identify the thought causing it.
-You process it and remind yourself it’s okay and you can feel anxious.
+You process it and then remind yourself it’s okay and you can feel anxious.

 Example 2: You’re worried about money and not having enough.